 INSA is on the lookout for graduate students interested in broadening their knowledge of the intelligence and national security communities.

 Our interns work closely with our member-driven policy councils gaining valuable exposure to both contemporary intelligence issues (at the unclassified level) and the key stakeholders pursuing them.
 With the networking and professional development opportunities afforded them, INSA interns are well positioned to pursue highly sought employment in the public and private sectors.

-Recent INSA interns have found employment after graduation with BAE Systems, Booz Allen Hamilton, The Center for Strategic and International Studies (CSIS), DHS, DIA, Deloitte, FBI, MITRE, NSA, Noblis, and U.S. Dept. of State.
+Recent INSA interns have found employment after graduation with BAE Systems, Deloitte, DHS, DIA, FBI, Guidehouse, MITRE, NSA, and Dept. of State.

-To be considered, please submit your résumé and a cover letter identifying the INSA policy councils you would be most interested in working with and your available start date to firstname.lastname@example.org.
+To be considered, please submit your résumé and cover letter identifying the INSA policy councils you would be most interested in working with and available start date to email@example.com.

 Potential applicants are encouraged to apply early in their graduate school enrollment.
 Interns are hired on an as-needed basis and open application periods may not align with semester calendars.
 Applicants will be notified if they are a candidate for an opening.

 Why Intern at INSA?